 Our membership consists of 80+ companies from the Animation, Video Game, Visual Effects, and VR/AR/MR sectors, along with creative technology enablers and service providers.
 Our members include world-class creators, ranging from homegrown start-ups to globally recognized brands.

 Our Vision & Mission

-Our mission is to ensure that Interactive and Digital Media (IDM), as a cornerstone of the broader technology ecosystem, grows and thrives in the province for the benefit of current and future generations.
-Our vision is to make BC the world's leading centre for Interactive and Digital Media.
+Our mission is to ensure that Creative Technology, as a cornerstone of the broader technology & media ecosystems, grows and thrives in the province for the benefit of current and future generations.
+Our vision is to make BC the world's leading centre for Creative Technology.

 Since its inception, DigiBC has provided advocacy, education, and connection for the creative technology community.
 Today, DigiBC’s work on behalf of its member organizations is focused on the four pillars of Jobs, Talent, Diversity, and Community.

 DigiBC engages with the provincial and federal government on a range of issues affecting our industry, including tax credits, fiscal policy, and labour force issues.

 DigiBC works to ensure our industry has the talent it needs to continue to grow and thrive in BC, including consultation with post-secondary institutions on curriculum design, advocacy for work-integrated-learning opportunities and subsidies, and delivery of programs to help students in BC understand the range of career opportunities in creative technology.